 As long as Charter's convertible notes remain outstanding and are not otherwise converted into shares of common stock, Charter must pay interest on the convertible senior notes and repay the principal amount in November 2009.
-Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, net of \$450 million of convertible senior notes held by CCHC, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
-As of March 31, 2007, Charter Holdco was owed \$4 million in intercompany loans from its subsidiaries and had \$8 million in cash, which were available to pay interest and principal on Charter's convertible senior notes scheduled in 2007.
+Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, net of \$450 million of convertible senior notes held by CCHC, LLC ("CCHC"), will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Communications Holding Company, LLC ("Charter Holdco") and its subsidiaries.
+As of March 31, 2007, Charter Holdco was owed \$4 million in intercompany loans from its subsidiaries and had \$8 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
+In addition, Charter has \$50 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes scheduled in 2007.
 As long as CCHC continues to hold the \$450 million of Charter's convertible senior notes, CCHC will receive interest payments from the government securities pledged for the convertible senior notes.
-The cumulative amount of interest payments expected to be received by CCHC is \$40 million and may be available to be distributed to pay semiannual interest due in 2008 and May 2009 on the outstanding principal amount of \$413 million of Charter's convertible senior notes.
+The cumulative amount of interest payments expected to be received by CCHC is \$40 million and may be available to be distributed to pay semiannual interest due in 2008 and May 2009 on the outstanding principal amount of \$413 million of Charter's convertible senior notes, although CCHC may use those amounts for other purposes.